 Coupled with recent changes to pension regulation and the far-reaching impact of Consumer Duty, this amounts to significant regulatory pressures on the suitability of your at-retirement philosophy and process.
 You may want to get a head start on assessing whether your CRP is meeting client needs.

 Retirement income advice is a complex area.
 Some clients think they only need an adviser when they first access their pension savings.
 However, the need for good advice continues on an ongoing basis after that pot of money has been accessed.
 Since 2015, drawdown has led to more flexibility for clients, but it does require the help of advisers with financial planning.
-As Consumer Duty approaches, you may be asking: How can I demonstrate I am providing the right products and services to meet my client’s retirement needs and are they delivering the right client outcomes?
+Under Consumer Duty, you may be asking: How can I demonstrate I am providing the right products and services to meet my client’s retirement needs and are they delivering the right client outcomes?
 To answer this, reassessing your offering could be essential.

 The regulator may use its own data (Retirement Income Market Data) to ask difficult questions of the industry.
 40% of regular withdrawals were taken at an annual rate of over 8% of the pot size, despite the fact that three quarters of advisers believe either a 3% or 4% annual drawdown rate to be sustainable.
 (FE fundinfo’s 2022 Adviser Survey).
 This is, of course, impacted by inflation and the cost-of-living crisis but what is crucial to clients is whether this increase in drawdown is sustainable, or is it significantly more likely they run out of money?